godot-addons/godot-behavior-tree-plugin/README.md

 * `OK`: returned when a criterion has been met by a condition node or an action node has been completed successfully;
 * `FAILED`: returned when a criterion has not been met by a condition node or an action node could not finish its execution for any reason;
 * `ERR_BUSY`: returned when an action node has been initialized but is still waiting the its resolution.
-* `BehaviourError`: returned when some unexpected error happened in the tree, probably by a programming error (trying to verify an undefined variable).
+* `BehaviorError`: returned when some unexpected error happened in the tree, probably by a programming error (trying to verify an undefined variable).
 Its use depends on the final implementation of the leaf nodes.

 # Node types

-## BehaviourTree
+## BehaviorTree

 Place this at the root of your tree at the AI/agent level.
-The `BehaviourTree` node accepts only a *single child* node.
-For example, you would probably add some kind of composite such as a `BehaviourSequence` node.
+The `BehaviorTree` node accepts only a *single child* node.
+For example, you would probably add some kind of composite such as a `BehaviorSequence` node.

-From a code perspective, this is a very simple node intended to be the root / entry-point to your behaviour tree logic.
+From a code perspective, this is a very simple node intended to be the root / entry-point to your Behavior tree logic.
 It creates a 'tick' object and will then simply call down to its child's `tick(tick)` function recursively.

 ## Tick object

 The `Tick` object is created internally by the BehaviorTree, and passed in to each child node.
 It mostly functions as a way to pass references through the tree (automatically containing a reference to the tree, the blackboard, and the actor the tree is currently acting on).

-## Blackboard
+## BehaviorBlackboard

 The `Blackboard` acts as a memory repository for your actor.
 It is passed in to the tree, and its `get()` and `set()` functions will store things based on arguments given.
 For example, passing `get()` a key, a reference to the tree (contained on the `Tick` object), and a reference to the node, a node can pull node-specific information.
 Leaving off the node reference will automatically make the `get()` search only the tree level storage.
 Using `set()` works similiarly.
 Calling `set()` with a key and a value will set an entry in memory for any user of the blackboard; calling it with a tree reference as well will store it in the memory for only that tree (or anything with a reference to the tree); and with a tree and a node will store it in memory for that node in the specific tree.
 All nodes will have access to a `Blackboard`, as it is stored on a `Tick` object.

 ## Composite Types

 Composite nodes can have one or more children.
 The node is responsible to propagate the tick signal to its children, respecting some order.
 A composite node also must decide which and when to return the state values of its children, when the value is `OK` or `FAILED`.
-Notice that, when a child returns `ERR_BUSY` or `BehaviourError`, the composite node must return the state immediately.
+Notice that, when a child returns `ERR_BUSY` or `BehaviorError`, the composite node must return the state immediately.
 All composite nodes are represented graphically as a white box with a certain symbol inside.

 ### BehaviorSequence

-A `BehaviourSequence` node runs a collection of child nodes, stopping at the first failure or `ERR_BUSY`.
+A `BehaviorSequence` node runs a collection of child nodes, stopping at the first failure or `ERR_BUSY`.

-The `BehaviourSequence` node ticks its children sequentially until one of them returns `FAILED`, `ERR_BUSY` or `BehaviourError`.
+The `BehaviorSequence` node ticks its children sequentially until one of them returns `FAILED`, `ERR_BUSY` or `BehaviorError`.
 If all children return the success state, the sequence also returns `OK`.

   - Will return and complete if any child returns `FAILED`, returning `FAILED`
   - Will return `OK` if all children return `OK`